Sunday, December 16, 2018

 Updated 12/25/2019

 Vance's canard is unique and shows a universal joint that isn't on the plans Cozy IV.
 Rather than a manual rod, an actuator with feedback will be installed.
 I don't think I'll need the component that mounts on the wheel well if the actuator has enough force.
 It seems its purpose was to reduce the travel distance of the T-handle and to bias the trim so pulling the handled would provide up trim rather than down.
+Update - several of us with Cozy IV's have had to add more layers to make this type of spring a bit stiffer in order to have adequate pitch down force at cruise speed.
+Vance flew my plane and said that it handled well.
+The pitch force was not to stiff.

 Vance later updated to an electric trim system, but a downside was if there was run away trim, needed to be disconnected to allow full elevator travel.
 He accomplished this with a quick disconnect pin through the Heim joint.
 We tried different springs to allow full travel if there was run away trim, but Vance did not care for the resulting stiffer/softer forces.